Exploring ArtPrize 2025: Where to Find the BEST Art Exhibits

-One of my favorite traditions of the fall season in Grand Rapids Michigan is experiencing ArtPrize.
+One of my favorite traditions of the fall season in Grand Rapids, Michigan, is experiencing ArtPrize.
 As an ever-evolving art festival, ArtPrize features hundreds of unique exhibits ranging from large sculptures and traditional paintings to performance art and hands-on community-created pieces.

 If you want to see the best of ArtPrize in one hour, I’m sharing the top art venues to make the most of your time.
 If you have extra time to explore more of Grand Rapids, check out my additional recommendations at the end.